-- Number1 (required argument) – It is the first argument corresponding to a population.
+Number1 (required argument) – This is the first argument corresponding to a population.

 VAR vs. VARA function

-Both the functions are similar but differ in the following ways:
+Both the functions are similar, but they differ in the following ways:

 How to use VARA to calculate variance in Excel?

 As a worksheet function, VARA can be entered as part of a formula in a cell of a worksheet.
-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s see an example:

 Suppose we are given data about the height of children from three cities, as shown below:

 For variance, the formula used is:

 In the example above, we took the arguments for the VARA function as input in the form of three cell ranges.
 However, we can also enter the figures directly, either as individual numbers or number arrays.

 A few things to remember about the VARA Function